sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vidyAnAthaH/pratAparudrayashobhUShaNam.md

  This genealogy cannot be accepted in face of the one given by *Kumârasvâmin* himself in his introduction to the *Ratnâpaṇa*. *Venkaṭanârâyaṇa* was seventh in descent from *Kumârasvâmin* and his evidence cannot therefore be accepted to be as trustworthy as that of *Kumârasvâmin* himself.

  The *Ratnaśâṇa* is another commentary on the work.
 I have been able to secure it on the first two *Prakaraṇas* only.
 It is more explanatory than critical and borrows much from the *Ratnâpaṇa*.
-The name of the author is not known, but he has composed another work called *[Hemantatilakabhâṇa]("Vide p.
-521.")*.
+The name of the author is not known, but he has composed another work called *Hemantatilakabhâṇa[^3515]*.

+[^3515]: "Vide p.
+521."

  The English notes are explanatory and critical and avoid the ground already covered in my notes to the *Ekâvalî* to which references are made.